 Two to three weeks after surgery you will still experience sensitivity to direct physical contact so this should be kept to a minimum.

 Over the next few weeks you can return to your normal routine.
 You may begin to resume more physical activity after four weeks.
-This includes any activity that increases the heart rate and blood pressure, and any heavy lifting over 20lbs.
+This includes any activity that increases the heart rate and blood pressure and any heavy lifting over 20 pounds.

 Utilizing skillful surgical techniques and excellent post-operative care, Dr. Broadway will ensure minimal scarring.